Shubham-Lal/Food-Delivery-API/README.md

     DATABASE_URL= Your PostreSQL database (Get a free one either from Supabase, Render, Vercel, etc.)
   ```
 3. Run these following commands in the terminal
-  - `npx prisma generate` This auto-generates database client into the node_modules/.prisma/client folder.
+  - `npx prisma generate` This auto-generates database client into the node_modules/.prisma/client folder. (*Optional*)
   - `npx prisma db push` This executes the changes required to make our database schema reflect the state of our Prisma schema.
   - `npx prisma db seed` This adds our custom row datas into the Organization, Item and Pricing tables.
 4. Now since everything is setup, we can finally run `npm run dev` command in terminal to start the development server locally.

 #### Usage

 Send POST request on the `https://localhost:5000/api/calculate-price` route with JSON content:
 - **perishable** food item
   ```